CyberSecuriTim/ad-gpo-deployment/README.md

 - This tutorial outlines the creation and deployment of group policy objects (GPOs) within an Active Directory domain consisting of Windows virtual machines hosted in Azure.
   - Specifically, creating and deploying a GPO to authorize Remote Desktop access to newly created Non-Admin Users.
-  - Creating and deploying a GPO to trigger account lockouts after a certain number of incorrect password attempts
+  - Creating and deploying a GPO to trigger account lockouts after a certain number of incorrect password attempts.

-- NOTE: To successfully perform this lab, a properly installed and configured Active Directory Domain is required, including a functioning domain controller and at least one client connected to this domain controller.
+- NOTE: To successfully perform this lab, a properly installed and configured Active Directory domain is required, including a functioning domain controller and at least one client connected to this domain controller.
-  - For a comprehensive step-by-step tutorial on how to achieve this please take a look at my previous lab linked below:
+  - For a comprehensive step-by-step tutorial on how to achieve this, please take a look at my previous lab linked below:
       - [Active Directory Installation](https://github.com/CyberSecuriTim/ad-configuration)

  </p>